sugitk/my-aws-lab/README.md

 If you create a load balancer, you need to create a certificate at the `AWS Certificate Manager` in advance.

+And if you want to use another region, please specify the AMI ID in the file `ec2/defaults/main.yml`.

 License